Cloudways vs Siteground – Which is better in 2024?

 SiteGround is expensive after 1 year

 If you want to host a WordPress site, you may initially think that SiteGround is more affordable than Cloudways.
-Indeed, their StartUp (limited to 1 website!), GrowBig and GoGeek plans are discounted from $3.99 to $10.69/month only for the first year of hosting AND you have to pay a full year in advance to get this special price.
+Indeed, their StartUp (limited to 1 website!), GrowBig and GoGeek plans are discounted from $2.99 to $7.99/month only for the first year of hosting, AND you have to pay a full year in advance to get this special price.

-On top of that, the worst part is that this pricing is not for cloud hosting, it's only shared hosting.
-Your site will share resources with plenty of other websites on the same server, impacting your website performance.
+On top of that, the worst part is that this pricing is not for cloud hosting; it's only shared hosting.
+Your site will share resources with many other websites on the same server, impacting your website performance.

 As your site becomes popular and grows in traffic, even their GoGeek plan won't be enough.